 Create a New Database and Table for the Data

-Next, let's create a table named JSON_WEATHER_DATA to use for loading the JSON data.
-In the worksheet, execute the following CREATE TABLE command:
+Next, let's create two tables, SEC_FILINGS_INDEX and SEC_FILINGS_ATTRIBUTES to use for loading JSON data.
+In the worksheet, execute the following CREATE TABLE commands:

-Note that Snowflake has a special column data type called VARIANT that allows storing the entire JSON object as a single row and eventually query the object directly.
+Note that Snowflake has a special data type called VARIANT that allows storing the entire JSON object as a single row and querying the object directly.

-In the results pane at the bottom of the worksheet, verify that your table, JSON_WEATHER_DATA, was created:
+In the results pane at the bottom of the worksheet, verify that your tables, SEC_FILINGS_INDEX and SEC_FILINGS_ATTRIBUTES, were created:

 success message